Russel88/CRISPRCasTyper/README.md

 #### Notes on output
 * Predictions with probabilities below 0.75 are uncertain, and should be taken with a grain of salt.
+* Prior to version 1.4.0 the curated repeatTyper model was included in CCTyper
+* From version 1.4.0 and onwards updated repeatTyper models are included in CCTyper (see more information in the section below)
-* The classifier was only trained on the subtypes for which there were enough (>20) repeats.
-It can therefore only predict subtypes of repeats associated with the following subtypes:
+* The curated version can only predict subtypes of repeats associated with the following subtypes:
     * I-A, I-B, I-C, I-D, I-E, I-F, I-G
     * II-A, II-B, II-C
     * III-A, III-B, III-C, III-D